paulrobertlloyd/paulrobertlloyd-v3/source/styleguide/_pages/02-scopes.markdown

   * The full list of islands in the British Isles includes over 1,000 islands, of which 51 have an area larger than 20 km<sup>2</sup>.

 ### Definition list
 he `dl` element is for another type of list called a definition list.
-Instead of list items, the content of a `dl` consists of `dt` (Definition Term) and `dd` (Definition description) pairs.
+Instead of list items, the content of a `dl` consists of `dt` (definition term) and `dd` (definition description) pairs.
 Though it may be called a "definition list", `dl` can apply to other scenarios where a parent/child relationship is applicable.
 For example, it may be used for marking up dialogues, with each `dt` naming a speaker, and each `dd` containing his or her words.

 This is a term.
 : This is the definition of that term, which both live in a `dl`.